 - The buildings in this area are mostly big concrete behemoths – not very attractive or culturally interesting.

-The leafy, hip, sophisticated neighborhood of Vake is known for a growing culinary scene and great dining.
+The leafy, hip, sophisticated neighborhood of Vake is known for a growing cultural scene and great dining.
 During the Soviet Era, this residential neighborhood was filled with scientists and politicians.
-After Georgian gained independence, Vake slowly became the trendiest area in town.
+After Georgia gained independence, Vake slowly became the trendiest area in town.

 If you like to eat and drink, this is a great Tbilisi neighborhood for you to stay in.
 I live in Vake and I make a point to check out new cafes, restaurants and bars.
 There are so many here that I’ve barely managed to scratch the surface!